It was as if the universe of Avatar had opened for tourism.

 Most people check into Keemala and check out of the real world for a true sense of escape.
 Whatever clan they may assign to, it isn’t uncommon for guests at Keemala to never leave the comfort of their villa.
 The resort is warmly accommodating of this.
 Day beds, twinkling streams, and an occasional bird call capture the aura of the property and its concept almost in its sheer entirety.

-Boasting very much the same feel of safe adventure as our childhood bedroom fort on steroids, Keemala is the fantastical wonderland where an escape is not only an illusionary travel goal, but an immaculately executed reality.
+Boasting very much the same feel as our childhood bedroom fort on steroids, Keemala is the fantastical wonderland where an escape is not only an illusionary travel goal, but an immaculately executed reality.

 Sure, it’s not for everyone; but that becomes clear from the start.
 Like you not the potential prick of the moody mosquito on an evening out on your tropical terrace, then you should know you’ll be more comfortable in a temperature-controlled high-rise.
 Yet if you like nature, want to be one with the jackfruit trees, and always kind of wanted to star in your own version of Alice in Wonderland meets The [tropical] Chronicles of Narnia, Keemala is your calling.
 Once upon a time, and magically ever after.